rh-event-flow/openshift-cloudevents-source/README.md

 In testing, the deployment config does not always appear to have the environment variables injected into it following a re-deploy.
 This needs more testing (I think that Strimzi has a reconciliation process) but if you edit the ConfigMap (eg. add a label) the change will be picked up and the application redeployed.

-1. I think that there is an issue with the serialisation of CloudEvents.
-When using the Kafka CLI to consume the topic CloudEvents are sent to, the Optional fields are marked as <present>.
-I think this is an issue with Jackson serialisation but not sure if it's here or in the jCloudEvents library.

 1. Can the Heptio Event Router be deployed into another namespace?

 1. The endpoint name needs updating